If you're diagnosed with thyroid cancer, you'll be assigned a care team, who will devise a treatment plan for you.

 - a radiotherapist or clinical oncologist (a specialist in non-surgical methods of treating cancer, such as chemotherapy and radiotherapy)

-- a specialist cancer nurse, who will usually serve as your first point of contact with the rest of the team
+- a specialist cancer nurse, who will usually be your first point of contact with the rest of the team

-It can be difficult to decide on the best course of treatment for you.
-Your cancer team will make recommendations based on reviewing your individual case, but the final decision will be yours.
+Deciding on the best course of treatment can be difficult.
+Your cancer team will make recommendations after reviewing your case, but the final decision will be yours.

 Before you go to hospital to discuss your treatment options, you may want to write a list of questions to ask the specialist.
 For example, you may want to find out what the advantages and disadvantages of particular treatments are.